jaammons/Group6-repo-projects/README.md

 Now that the webdriver is initialized, here are some examples of other selenium tools and tests that use them:

-find_element - Searches the page for an html element that matches the given arguments and returns that element.
+__find_element__ - Searches the page for an html element that matches the given arguments and returns that element.
 Useful for verifying that all form fields are present on a webpage or finding an element to interact with such as typing into an input.

-### Validate Registration Form Fields: Verify all necessary form fields exist on the page.
+__Validate Registration Form Fields__: Verify all necessary form fields exist on the page.
 ```sh
 # Navigate to registration form page.
 driver.get("http://127.0.0.1:8000/users/register")